 2. Wind And Hail Damages

-The cost of hail damage on your home is a little bit more than that of a stormy winter or summer day.
-This is why the insurance companies require a damage report before they settle your claim.
+The cost of hail damage on your home is a little more than that of a stormy winter or summer day.
+So the insurance companies require a damage report before they settle your claim.
 But, be sure to include all the damage both inside and outside the house before you file your claim.

 This is why it’s essential to take the time to ensure that you have insurance on all your property.
 Also, be certain to keep all your insurance policies in one place for quick retrieval when damage to your home occurs.
 This will make things a lot easier for you in the future.